ShiroKiro/microsoft-sentinel-siem-lab/README.md

 | Query language | Lucene/Wazuh rules | KQL |
 | Alerting | Custom rules | Analytics Rules + MITRE |

+## Roadmap / Next Steps

+- **Microsoft Defender for Endpoint (EDR) integration** — planned extension to onboard the lab VM into Defender for Endpoint and ingest endpoint telemetry into Sentinel via the Defender XDR connector.
+Activation is currently pending trial licensing (billing verification requires an EU-issued payment method); will be completed and documented as a follow-up commit.

 Together they demonstrate SIEM understanding across both levels.